Shading in Excel: How to Use Fill Colors, Patterns, and Conditional Formatting

 Pattern shading lets you apply a background color with pattern color and style, making it easier to differentiate data, especially when printing in black and white or when color alone is not enough to differentiate between data.

-How to Apply Pattern Shading
+How to Apply Pattern Shading in Excel

 Fill Tab